Alvin0629/3D-Face-Reconstruction/README.md

 # (ACMMM 2021 Oral Paper) Deep SfM Face Reconstruction Based on Massive Landmark Bundle Adjustment
-This repository shows two tasks: Face landmark detection and Face 3D reconstruction, which is described in this paper: Deep Unsupervised 3D SfM Face Reconstruction Based on Massive Landmark Bundle Adjustment.
+This repository shows two tasks: Face landmark detection and Face 3D reconstruction.

+They are described in this paper: Deep Unsupervised 3D SfM Face Reconstruction Based on Massive Landmark Bundle Adjustment.
 This work can be cited as:

 ```
 @inproceedings{wang2021deep,